deniszholob/factorio-softmod-pack/gamer_softmod/README.md

 # DDDGamer's Factorio Soft Mod Collection
 Collection of various softmods that apply to Factorio server without having the user to download mods.

-The different mods are located in the `dz-softmod-modules` folder, they are enabled by requiring them in the `control.lua` file.
+My custom mods are located in the `softmod-modules-dz` folder, they are enabled by requiring them in the `control.lua` file.
+I also have some mods from 3ra gaming.

 # How to install?